New Indian River Inlet Bridge, United States of America

 Contrary to predications, the movement did not stop.
 The foundations of the new bridge towers were completed in 2009 and the towers themselves were completed in 2010.

-In February 2008, DelDOT awarded the contract for construction of the bridge to Skanska Southeast (Bayshore Concrete Products who are producing the concrete piles are a subsidiary of Skanska Southeast).
-The design of the bridge was carried out by Figg Engineering Group and the structural engineering contract was awarded to Buckland & Taylor Ltd.
+In February 2008, DelDOT awarded the contract for construction of the bridge to Skanska Southeast (Bayshore Concrete Products who built the concrete piles are a subsidiary of Skanska Southeast).

-Additional contractors, including PCL Civil Constructors and VSL International.
-O'Connell & Lawrence, were asked by DelDOT in February 2008 to investigate the problems with the original ramps for the new bridge.
+Additional contractors, including PCL Civil Constructors and VSL International, O’Connell & Lawrence, were asked by DelDOT in February 2008 to investigate the problems with the original ramps for the new bridge.

 In February 2011, Dover-based George and Lynch won the contract for the demolition of the old bridge and the construction of roadway approaches.